Family Law Document Library

 The Declaration of Disclosure must be included when you serve your preliminary and final declarations of disclosure.
 You do not file this with the court, but you do complete it and serve it on the other party.

 The Schedule of Assets and Debts accompanies the Preliminary and Final declarations of disclosures, however it is not filed with the court.
 It is only served on the other party.
-It is incredibly important that this form be filled out accurately and that you provide supporting documents for the different categories.
+It is incredibly important that this form be filled out accurately and hontestly and that you provide supporting documents for the different categories.

 The Income and Expense Declaration is required as part of the Preliminary and Final declarations of disclosure.
 It is also required whenever you or the other party are requesting money or challenging a request for money.
 It must be filled out accurately, completely, and include required documents.
 You must also update this form if more than 90 days have passed since you last served one, unless there have been no changes to your income and expenses.

 The Property Declaration may be used instead of the Schedule of Assets and Debts in some cases.
 If you complete this form, you have to complete one for Community/Quasi-Community Property and one for Separate Property.
+So, you will have two of these forms, both with required documentation.

 Request for Court Orders:

 During your family law process, you may need the court to make orders on issues including, but not limited to, spousal or child support, custody and visitation, attorney fees, or some other issue.
-There are many forms involved with making requests, so it is recommended that you get an attorney to assist you.
+There can be many forms involved with making requests, so it is recommended that you get an attorney to assist you.

 If you were served with a Request for Order, then this is the form you use to respond.
 You say whether or not you agree with the orders requested.
 You may also make alternative requests on this form.
+You must file your Responsive Declaration no less than 9 COURT days before the hearing.

 If you case involves custody and/or visitation issues, this form gets attached to your Petition for Dissolution, Response, Request for Order, or Responsive Declaration.
 It gives the court and the other party more information about your custody and visitation request, such as a parenting plan.
+There are other forms that may be used

 Serving The Other Party: